 High Mountain Riders – an equestrian club website with local information to help plan your horseback vacation

 Here are two private overnight boarding options in Plumas County

 St. Bernard Lodge – a bed and breakfast in Mill Creek.
 Their website has details on riding the PCT from Domingo Springs to Drakesbad and the Hay Meadow Trails.
 They can help with trail information in Northwest Plumas County

-Spice Camp Horse Boarding and Camping offers overnight horse boarding
+Spice Camp Horse Boarding and Camping offers overnight horse boarding in Chester.

 Know Before You Go

 Always check the current status of trails by visiting Lassen National Forest or Plumas National Forest.
 For detailed information and maps on all of the available trails in the area, call the Plumas National Forest (530) 283-2050 or the Lassen National Forest (530) 258-2141.

 Some trails are designated multi-use so that you may be sharing the trail with bikes and other types of off-road vehicles and hikers

 Forage is limited or non-existent on many trails or areas to camp with your horse.
 It’s recommended that you pack in your feed.
 Some National Forest and the National Park sites require feed to be certified weed-free.

 Be prepared for quickly changing weather conditions